By Greg Thurston

 Imagine how much stronger your brain will be if you practice mindfulness and therefore improve neuroplasticity.
 That’s a huge advantage for dealing with all of life’s curves and for any brain damage you might suffer.

-5. Mindfulness helps you deal with illness
+5. Mindfulness meditation helps you deal with illness

 Studies have found that mindfulness helps people with cancer and people with chronic illness-even terminal illness.